 The steadfast support of our companies reflects a genuine commitment to the success and engagement of women engineers as they develop into future leaders.
 These corporate sponsors are committed to increasing the number of women in the technical, engineering and scientific fields.
 The active role of corporate sponsors gives them the opportunity to positively impact the careers of the best and brightest women engineering students at Georgia Tech.
 The banquet serves as a platform to award scholarships from our corporate sponsors to many of our most outstanding female engineering students.
 Students selected to receive a scholarship will be formally recognized at the banquet and will have the unique opportunity to meet company representatives that evening.

 The banquet each year features a woman with a distinguished career in engineering and technology as the keynote speaker.
-This year’s keynote speaker will be Dr. Sandra H. “Sandy” Magnus.
+The 2014 keynote speaker was Dr. Sandra H. “Sandy” Magnus.
 She is a GT alumna (Ph.D. from the School of Materials Science and Engineering) as well as the Executive Director of the American Institute of Aeronautics and Astronautics (AIAA), the world’s largest technical society dedicated to the global aerospace profession.
 To learn more about Dr. Sandy Magnus, please click here.